ddnexus/irt/README.markdown

 if you don't pass any path argument, irt will create a temporary one-empty-line file.

 Notice: When you pass a dir as the path, irt will recursively execute all the '.irt' files in it, so suffixing with '.irt' the files is not just a convention.
-It allows to skyp any non .irt file, like libraries or files used with the 'insert\_file' directive.
+It allows to skip any non .irt file, like libraries or files used with the 'insert\_file' directive.

 #### Note about new files